edgedb/edgedb/docs/cli/edgedb.rst

 and linked in their descriptions if you want more detail.

 :cli:synopsis:`\\migration create`
-  Create a migration script based on differences between the current database and the schema file, just like running :ref:`ref_cli_edgedb_migration_create`.
+  Create a migration script based on differences between the current branch (or database for pre-v5) and the schema file, just like running :ref:`ref_cli_edgedb_migration_create`.

 :cli:synopsis:`\\migrate, \\migration apply`